Mook-as/stackato-doc/user/deploy/app-logs.rst

 stackato drain
 --------------

-The :ref:`stackato drain <command-drain>` command is used to create a log drain which forwards application logs to external log aggregation services, log analysis tools, or Redis databases.
+The :ref:`stackato drain add <command-drain add>` command is used to create a log drain which forwards application logs to external log aggregation services, log analysis tools, or Redis databases.
 For example::